 The key funding objective of the Fund is to build up sufficient assets to provide adequate security for members' benefits as they accrue.
 When the value of the Fund's assets match the value of its liabilities the Fund is said to be 100% funded.
-In the valuation report for 31 March 2010, published on the 31 March 2011 by Hymans Robertson, it was said that, "The Funding level was 84% (compared to 84% at 31 March 2007) and there was a funding shortfall of £183m.
-The market value of assets at the valuation date was £931m".
-Liabilities were assessed to be £1,114m.
+In the valuation report for 31 March 2013, published on the 31 March 2014 by Hymans Robertson the Funding level was 85% (compared to 84% at 31 March 2010) and there was a funding shortfall of £210m.
+The market value of assets at the valuation date was £1,195m and liabilities were assessed to be £1,405m.